Dan McFarland, 40, had been riding motorcycles since he was 19. He loved his black 2015 Harley Sportster.

 After the motorcycle crash

 Melanie McFarland got the call about the crash just before 11 p.m.
 She arrived at the hospital within minutes.
 Dan was in surgery and would be for hours, into the early morning.
-When Dan’s mom arrived, Melanie left the hospital to go pick up their daughter at John’s home.
-She was still unsure what had happened to Dan’s friend, but she arrived at their home at the same time as a police officer, who came with sad news.
+When Dan’s mom arrived, Melanie left the hospital to go pick up Jasper at John’s home.
+Melanie was still unsure what had happened to Dan’s friend, but she arrived at their home at the same time as a police officer, who came with sad news.
 John had died in the crash.

 “We saved his life,” Nanney said.
 “This was a team effort and a new hospital that rose to the occasion.”

 Dan, a self-taught information technology guru, made it through the first surgery, but he would need more surgery to stay alive.
 He was transported by UCHealth Lifeline helicopter to UCHealth Medical Center of the Rockies, a Level II trauma center in Loveland.

 Somehow, in her shock and grief for John, Melanie managed to begin writing Dan a letter.

 Melanie and Dan

 She was inspired by “50 First Dates,” a movie in which Adam Sandler’s character creates a video to help his girlfriend, played by Drew Barrymore, remember what’s happened in her life after she suffered a traumatic brain injury.
 Every day, Melanie chronicled their journey, writing about Dan’s condition, his visitors and her own thoughts.
 In time, the letters, photos and other memorabilia, were placed in a book that she hoped she would share one day with Dan.

 Melanie had worked with TBI patients before in social services roles — a career path she believes was preparing her for the rollercoaster ahead.